Neil Hillman: Writing and publications

-In 1997 Hillman started writing articles regularly for the industry-leading audio magazine Studio Sound, as well as other industry titles including Audio Media, TVB Europe, Line Up and Stage and Screen, and occasionally for mainstream publications such as BBC Top Gear magazine.
+In 1997, Hillman started writing articles regularly for the industry-leading audio magazine Studio Sound, as well as other industry titles including Audio Media, TVB Europe, Line Up and Stage and Screen, as well as occasionally for mainstream publications such as BBC Top Gear magazine.

-In 2001, Hillman was asked to become a member of a small team of writers for a new professional audio magazine called Resolution, assembled by ex-Studio Sound Editor Zenon Schoepe.
-Hillman went on to contribute regularly to 'Resolution' magazine for over ten years, commencing with its first issue, writing on modern sound production and reviewing equipment.
+In 2001, Hillman was asked to become a member of a small team of writers for a new professional audio magazine called Resolution, assembled by ex-studio sound editor Zenon Schoepe.
+Hillman went on to contribute regularly to Resolution magazine for over ten years, commencing with its first issue, writing on modern sound production and reviewing equipment.

 His first book, Journeyman, was published in October 2013 and is a retrospective view of the most significant decade of digital development (2000 - 2010) in the professional audio-for-picture sector.

-He has been featured in several newspapers regarding his outspoken views on the demise of regional production in the English Midlands, and sound quality for broadcast television; including The Birmingham Post and The Daily Telegraph.
+He has been featured in several newspapers regarding his outspoken views on the demise of regional television production in the English Midlands, and sound quality for broadcast television; including the Birmingham Post and The Daily Telegraph.

-In 2019 he contributed a Chapter to Routledge's Foundations in Sound Design and was subsequently invited by the publisher to write a deeper study of innovative sound design techniques.
-His book Sound for Moving Pictures: the Four Sound Areas was published in April 2021, and in 2024 he contributed a chapter to The Routledge Handbook of Sound Design.
+In 2019, he contributed a chapter to Routledge's Foundations in Sound Design and was subsequently invited by the publisher to write a study of his innovative sound design techniques.
+His book Sound for Moving Pictures: the Four Sound Areas was published in April 2021, and contains a foreword by the legendary American sound designer Walter Murch.
+In 2024, he contributed a chapter to The Routledge Handbook of Sound Design.

-He writes, produces and presents the popular podcast The Apple and Biscuit Show with his dialogue editor colleague, Jason Nicholas.
+He currently writes, produces and presents the popular podcast The Apple and Biscuit Show with his dialogue editor colleague, Jason Nicholas.

 Research and teaching

 In 2010, Hillman commenced a part-time PhD by Practice within the University of York (Ebor.)
 Department of Theatre, Film and Television (TFTV), researching Emotion in Sound Design under the supervision of Dr. Sandra Pauletto.
 His research involved the Emotion of Sound Design and how sound designers may determine and predict how an audience will react to certain audio stimuli when these are used to support and enhance moving pictures.
 He graduated his doctorate in 2017.

 His PhD research resulted in three academic papers: 'The Craftsman: the use of sound design to elicit emotions' was presented at the University of Ulster's Cinesonika 3 conference in February 2013, and in July 2013 Hillman presented 'Organic and free-range sound design' at the University of York's International Sound Symposium.
 Both papers have subsequently been published, with 'Organic and free range sound design' published by Edinburgh University Press in edition 4.2 of The New Soundtrack and ‘The Craftsman: the use of sound design to elicit emotions’ published by Intellect in edition 7.1 of The Soundtrack.
-In March 2016 ‘Audio Imagineering: Utilising the Four Sound Areas Framework for Emotive Sound Design within Contemporary Audio Post-production’ was published by Edinburgh University Press in edition 6.1 of The New Soundtrack.
+In March 2016, ‘Audio Imagineering: Utilising the Four Sound Areas Framework for Emotive Sound Design within Contemporary Audio Post-production’ was published by Edinburgh University Press in edition 6.1 of The New Soundtrack.

+His work in the emerging field of sound design and its effect on human emotions has been widely cited by other academics, such as: